 Employers’ Liability is designed to protect you in the event that an employee falls ill or has an accident in the workplace.
 As soon as you become an employer you must have a policy covering you for at least £5 million.
 The penalties are serious – you could be charged up to £2,500 in fines for every day you’re uninsured.
 You can also face a hefty fine of £1,000 if you’re unable to produce your insurance certificate.

 You will also need to take out employers’ insurance if you hire temporary workers on a short-term basis.

 When you work for yourself, you won’t have employee perks to fall back on, so it’s important that you’re covered in the event you’re unable to work.
 But the good news is there are plenty of insurance providers who specialise in supporting the self-employed.

 If an accident results in serious injury or even death, personal accident insurance will cover you.
 This could be beneficial if you work in an environment where accidents are more likely to occur such as a construction site.

 Office insurance will protect your work premises and equipment in the event of damage or theft.

 IR35 is a complex piece of legislation and sometimes, you can find yourself facing a review from HMRC no matter how careful you are.
 If this is the case, IR35 insurance can help to cover you if you are deemed inside.
 There are two types of cover available: defence only, which will cover the fees of handling your case, and comprehensive, which will cover your fees and any liabilities.

-To speak to a member of the team and see how we can help, call us today on 01253 362 062 or request a callback by filling in the form below.
+To speak to a member of the team and see how we can help, call us today on 01253 362 062 or request a callback, below.